A unique 5 week intensive online course

 What past participants have said about this course:

 " I have so enjoyed the Archetype, Myth and Cinema course.
-Suzanne has a wonderful way of bringing to life the hidden meanings and impulses in her commentary to our posts." - Diane, Artist and Speech Therapist.
+Suzanne has a wonderful way of bringing to life the hidden meanings and impulses in her commentary to our posts.
+I have found all the Life Artistry courses and seminars immensely enriching and life changing.
+The work goes on long after each module or course has finished." - Diane, Artist and Therapist.

 "This course has been very helpful, both on a personal and professional level.